History of the Palace Hotel in Manchester

 The Refuge finally closed its doors in 1989; Principal Hotels bought Building Number One in 1994 which had 55 bedrooms and over the next few years acquired buildings Two and Three, transforming them into to a 252 bedroom hotel.
-Fast forward to the present day and The Palace Hotel has now undergone a major £7 Million refurbishment and investment programme by PH Hotels to transform it into an upper 4 Star Hotel and conference venue.
+Fast forward to the present day and The Palace Hotel has now undergone a major £7 Million refurbishment and investment programme by PH Hotels to transform it into an iconic Hotel and conference venue.

 An iconic hotel, a spectacular building; the charisma and charm of The Palace Hotel stems from its extensive history and continues to grow and develop, paving the way for an exciting future.